What Does ‘At Fault’ Mean in a Car Accident Case in Virginia?

 Let the Parrish Law Firm, PLLC Review Your Car Accident Case in Virginia

 At the Parrish Law Firm, PLLC, we take on many types of car accidents and injury cases in and around Manassas, VA.
-Because firm founder James R. Parrish used to represent the big insurance companies in a car accident and personal injury cases, we know how the insurance companies work better than anyone.
+Because firm founder James R. Parrish used to represent the big insurance companies in car accident and personal injury cases, we know how the insurance companies work better than anyone.

 We can use our information from inside the insurance industry to your advantage, countering any tactics the insurers use to try to reduce your payout.
 We can pursue compensation and help you hold the at-fault driver responsible for their actions.